 Since the word “honorable” means “beautiful,” we adorn our testimony by our behavior.
 It is the outer life that strikes the eye.
 Is your Christian life winsome?
 Is your life attractive?
 God wants us to live a life appropriate for our profession.
 Our life should match the gospel.

-We often hear the phrase, “What you are, speaks so loudly that I cannot hear what you say.”
-Another saying is, “I’d rather see a sermon than hear a sermon any day.”
-This is especially true in the home.
+It is especially true that we live a consistent life in the home.
 Preaching to relatives day in and out will not win them.
 Living life before them will make a much greater impact.
 They watch and study us.

 The closer we live to people, the less we need to say.
 There are certain things we avoid, even though they may not be sinful.
 They may be course, off-color, shady, and beneath the dignity of the child of God.